 You should go with the landline deal that charges the lowest total monthly cost (the cheapest landline rental plus package charges) for the inclusive calls and package benefits that you need.

 Once you've found the best landline phone deals that suits then you simply need to apply direct with the provider and they'll initiate the switching process.
-It's likely that you'll be able to keep your home phone number too.
+It's likely that you'll be able to keep your phone number too.

-However, if you've managed to find that the best landline phone deal charges you significantly less than your current home phone provider it's quite possible that you'll save by switching, even once you take the penalty into consideration..
+However, if you've managed to find that the best landline deal that charges you significantly less than your current home phone provider it's quite possible that you'll save by switching, even once you take the penalty into consideration..

 Better bundled with other utilities?